- Oops!Something went wrong.Please try again later.

 That’s right.
 You’re Gossip Girl.
 I’m Gossip Girl.
 We’re all Gossip Girl.

-It’s unclear exactly when we’ll be able to get our hands on new episodes of Gossip Girl.
-Don’t expect to see it before spring 2020, though, because that’s when HBO Max will finally launch.
+It’s unclear exactly when we’ll be able to get our hands on new episodes of Gossip Girl other than the vague timeline of “sometime in 2021," so you might have to wait it out.

 You Might Also Like